 As indicated by the attached Existing Conditions Plan (Exhibit 3), existing utilities and transportation facilities are located in the vicinity of the site.
 The subject site is a through-lot with access from Walling Circle but also fronting on Willamette Drive.
 The existing dwelling on proposed Parcel 1 is currently connected to public utilities within the Walling Circle right-of-way.
 To serve Parcel 2, the applicant is proposing to connect to existing water and sewer main lines within Walling Circle (sanitary sewer with private grinder system).
 Stormwater will be treated on-site then conveyed to the existing ditch in Willamette Drive.
 No access from Willamette Drive is proposed since it is a State Highway.
 Walling Circle is classified as a Local Street and is currently improved with an asphalt surface approximately 22-ft. wide.
-To meet Local Street standards, the applicant is proposing to pay a fee-in-lieu of installing required street frontage improvements.
+To meet Local Street standards, the applicant is proposing to install required street frontage improvements on Walling Circle (See Exhibit 5).
+It should be noted that improvements to Walling Circle may impact a significant tree, located at the southwest corner of the site, proposed to be retained.
+One option is to construct the curb but stop short of the tree dripline with the sidewalk.
+The applicant is requesting a fee-in-lieu to improvements on the site's Willamette Drive frontage.

-Exhibit 3 indicates that the site slopes from Walling Circle to Willamette Drive at the slope of approximately 10%, from 210-ft. msi to 191-ft. msi.
+Exhibit 14 indicates that the site slopes from Walling Circle to Willamette Drive at the slope of approximately 10%, from 210-ft. msl to 191-ft. msl.
 There are a number of trees on the site which are shown on the existing conditions plans and discussed in the Arborist Report (Exhibit 8).
 There are 41 trees on-site, 21 of which are proposed to be removed.
 None of these trees are identified as significant.
 There are four potentially significant trees on-site and one off-site which are proposed to be retained.
+Again, one of the significant trees could be impacted by Walling Circle improvements.
+Elimination of the sidewalk within the dripline may be acceptable.
+Driplines are shown on this tree as well as others to be retained, as required.